Kick-in-the-Face Kiwi Salsa Recipe

 Step 2 - Put the chopped kiwi in a bowl, and grate the ginger in using a Microplane or fine grater.

-a piece of ginger about to go into a bowl of kiwi salsa.
+A woman prepares to grate a piece of ginger into a bowl of kiwi salsa.

 Step 3 - Finely mince the shallot and add that to the ginger and kiwi.